 The psoriatic difference

-Study examines how psoriatic arthritis patients compare
+Study examines how psoriatic arthritis patients compare after surgery

 Dr. Lisa Mandl is in an ideal resource to learn more about how patients with psoriatic arthritis compare with patients who have osteoarthritis.